 Many of the common thoughts on modern SEO are are imprecise or only conditionally true.
 For example, a webpage with the same keyword found in the title, in several headings, and strewn throughout the page may be considered spam.
 Because we do not know exactly what the algorithm is, we must, at times and like artists, use our intuition to make decisions.
 Even those principles that we do rely on to guide our SEO thinking are based, in part, on the intuitions of others.
-This is especially noticeable considering the differing opinions found all over the web about SEO and particularly how northern operations in the Gold Coast function by clicking here to visit our local page.
+This is especially noticeable considering the differing opinions found all over the web about SEO and particularly how northern operations in the Gold Coast function.
 How does one tell which of the Gold Coast SEO principles work and which dont?
 I suppose that we usually choose the one that is most coherent with the other principles that we know or the ones that make the most sense.
 Both of these processes rely on intuition.

 Search Engine Gap